 “There is a general sense that we never stop being in front of Zoom or interacting,” Sadun says.
 “It’s very taxing, to be honest.”

 Many employees, especially comms pros, work more than the typical 8-hour work day.
 Increased workload or inadequate staffing may result in more hours spent working.
 Long work hours tend to be more stressful and lead to physical, mental, and emotional distress.
 This leaves employees feeling fatigued, less productive, and less likely to make healthy lifestyle choices.
+As a result, this will reduce COVID stress on your team.

 Image: Quantum Workplace